 Vanguard Monte Carlo Simulator

 Vanguard also has a retirement calculator.
 This one uses Monte Carlo Simulations.
-It uses returns in a database, but instead of calculating from different starting points it randomly chooses a return to represent each year’s return based on a mapping of all prior year returns for an investment class.
+It uses returns in a database just like FireCalc.
+However, instead of calculating from different starting points it randomly chooses a return to represent each year’s return.
+This mapping is based on all prior year returns for an investment class.
 It proceeds through this for the number of years you outline.
 This becomes one possibility.
 It proceeds to run through this same simulation 5000 times and the result provides the probability of success.

 Retirement Calculator Usage Limitations

 Beyond mathematics both have some serious blind spots that require them to be used carefully.
 First and foremost, prior performance does not necessarily indicate future results.
 Each one of these calculators assumes that future investment performance will have some commonality with past performance of the US market.
 This is not necessarily true.
-In fact, if we look at the Japanese market over the last 25 years we see performance of which the US has never experienced, a market still down on returns from it’s peak in 1989.
+In fact, if we look at the Japanese market over the last 25 years we see performance of which the US has never experienced.
+The Japanese market is still down from it’s peak in 1989.
 Now, I will admit the likelihood of this with a balanced worldwide portfolio is low, but it is not impossible.

 Retirement Expense Assumptions are Complicated

 The other input that concerns me is expenses.
-While cost prediction based on current spending is common in the personal finance world, most real world studies of spending of retires over time is based on those retiring at or near 65.
+Cost prediction based on current spending is common in the personal finance world.
+However most real world retiree spending studies are based on those retiring at or near 65.
 These do indicate a reduction in cost with age.
-That being said we don’t have a lot of studies of what happens to spending for someone who retires somewhere between 35 and 55.
+There are not very many studies of what happens to spending for someone who retires somewhere between 35 and 55.
 One would hope it will stay at a given level increasing by inflation only.
-However, there are many unknowns: future health care costs, insurance costs, inflation, etc that may lead you to under estimate.
+However, there are many unknowns: future health care costs, insurance costs, inflation, etc. These may lead you to under estimate.

 This post is not meant to scare.
-Chances are high that a prediction from one of these tools will predict the actual outcome.
+Chances are high that a prediction from one of these retirement calculators will predict the actual outcome.
 Also, chances are good that those who are truly committed to cost reduction and early retirement will overcome these risks.
-I would strongly advise if you go this route to build in a cushion to the prediction and a backup plan.
-Beyond that, I would also suggest anyone interested in personal finance play with these tools.
+I strongly advise if you go this route to build in a cushion to the prediction and a backup plan.
+Anyone interested in personal finance should take some time to play with these tools.
 It will give you an eye opener to how much or how little (depending on your perspective) you will need to retire based on past performance.